 Students develop mathematical understandings in the areas of Number and Algebra, Measurement and Geometry, Statistics and Probability.
 Focus is placed on the mathematical proficiencies of Understanding, Fluency, Problem Solving and Reasoning.
 The use of Information Technology to enforce concepts is embedded across the Year 10 curriculum.

-- ✓ Money and Financial Maths

-- ✓ Patterns and Algebra

-- ✓ Linear and Non-Linear Relationships

-- ✓ Units of Measurement

-- ✓ Geometric Reasoning

-- ✓ Pythagoras and Trigonometry

-- ✓ Chance

-- ✓ Data Representation and Interpretation
+Topics will be chosen from the following: Money and Financial Maths ✓ Patterns and Algebra ✓ Linear and Non-Linear Relationships ✔ Units of Measurement ✓ Geometric Reasoning Pythagoras and Trigonometry / Chance ✓ Data Representation and Interpretation or better in this subject meet the compulsory 10-credit numeracy requirement for the SACE.